 People will enjoy and respond more favorably to content if they believe it's useful to them personally.
-By dividing customers into groups, or buying personas, your clients can create content that speaks more meaningfully to each member of a group.
+By dividing customers into groups, or buying personas, you can create content that speaks more meaningfully to each member of a group.
 Its important to understand exactly who the target customers are, their stage in the buying process, and the problems they’re trying to solve.

 People have different roles, needs, problems, and priorities.
 A one-size-fits-all approach won’t be as useful for Shawn in purchasing, Susie who signs contracts, or Ryan in receiving.
-Create various types of pages based on your client's overall marketing plan specifically suited for each group of customers.
+Create various types of pages based on your overall marketing plan specifically suited for each group of customers.

 Use One CTA Per Page

 To effectively drive customer behavior, each page should have one task -- to focus the visitor on a simple and clearly defined call-to-action.
 If each individual page does its job, the overall marketing objectives will be met.

 To promote your business, the real value of content can only be realized through effective delivery and distribution.
 While fresh, quality content is the basic foundation of your marketing plan, nothing is more important than building a solid community that consumes and shares it.